The Swan Princess: Christmas: Plot

 Princess Odette and Prince Derek are on their way to Queen Uberta's castle to celebrate their first Christmas together.
 Unbeknownst to them, the evil sorcerer Rothbart has returned and enlisted the help of a black cat named Number 9 by promising nine extra lives.
 Number 9 lures Derek to the cellar of Uberta's castle where he opens a chest with an R on it.
 When Derek leaves, Rothbart emerges from the chest as a ghost.
 Rothbart starts his plan to become mortal again by ruining the kingdom's Christmas spirit, the only thing more powerful than the Forbidden Arts.
 As a ghost, Rothbart is able to cast minor spells that cause people to act negatively.
 He does this until almost the entire kingdom is in disharmony.

-Derek and Odette learn of Rothbart's return when wind chimes playing "Far Longer than Forever" make him visible and hold him immobile.
-They set up chimes around the castle, but Rothbart eventually re-enlists the help of Bridget, his former hag henchwoman.
+Derek learns of Rothbart's return when wind chimes playing "Far Longer than Forever" make him visible and hold him immobile.
+He and Odette set up chimes around the castle, but Rothbart eventually re-enlists the help of Bridget, his former hag henchwoman.
 She helps remove the wind chimes for him.

 As part of the Christmas festivities, Uberta and Rogers are staging musical performances.
 They have become aggressive and competitive with each other.
 Odette, who is staging her own song, invites the children to perform "Christmas is the Reason" which momentarily weakens Rothbart's power over Uberta and Rogers.
 Odette follows up on this by inviting Uberta and Rogers to give gifts and food to the poor.
 The good will breaks the spell on the whole kingdom, and Rothbart is severely weakened.